-That’s why as you prepare for open enrollment and beyond, I’d like to share a few ideas on how to start communicating benefits to employees (without tempting them to block the HR department mailbox).
-We also have tips on writing engaging emails as well: 13 Secrets to Writing Benefits Emails Your Employees Will Open and Read.
+That’s why as you prepare for open enrollment and beyond, we would like to share a few ideas on how to start communicating benefits to employees (without tempting them to block the HR department mailbox).
+We also have tips on writing engaging emails: 13 Secrets to Writing Benefits Emails Your Employees Will Open and Read.

-1. Don’t simply push out info… draw employees in
+1. Don’t simply push info… draw employees in

 Don’t stick to broadcasting information through email.
 Make benefits communications a two-way street of dialogue.

 It’s important to draw your employees into meaningful conversations.

 Your organization’s social media network is a great starting place for interactions.
 Use email communications to invite employees to engage on your social channels.
-This also reminds them that your social platform is an open forum for sharing their thoughts.
+This also reminds them your social platform is an open forum for sharing their thoughts.